bijington/blog/_posts/2022-07-20-draw-something-clone.md

 }
 ```

 That's simple right?
-If only - now that we have a surface we need to add an implementation to handle the drawing of lines.
+If only - now that we have a surface, we need to add an implementation to handle the drawing of lines.
 We need to provide:

 1. Ability to set the color.
-1. Ability to set the line thickness (we don't set this in the app but the door is open for you).
+1. Ability to set the line thickness (we don't set this in the app, but the door is open for you).
 1. Track the users interaction to create their drawing content.
 1. Keep track of the users drawing content.
 1. Render the drawing content on screen.